 Below we've assembled answers to some of the most frequently asked questions about consultations.

 - All consultations are confidential and by appointment only.

 - Most consultations are conducted at the law firm's offices in Dallas.
-Telephone and Skype consultations are available for persons who reside outside the Dallas/Fort Worth Metroplex or have a physical or mental impairment that prevents them from attending an in-office consultation.
+Telephone, Zoom, and Skype consultations are available for persons who reside outside the Dallas/Fort Worth Metroplex or have a physical or mental impairment that prevents them from attending an in-office consultation.

 - Consultations generally last between one hour and an hour-and-a-half, sometimes longer, depending on the issues being discussed.
 Most often, an employee’s rights, duties, and options can be explained during a single consultation.
 If this isn't the case, however, Barry will make every effort to notify you in advance that additional attention may be necessary.

 - Consultations are offered on an hourly and flat fee basis depending on the type of consultation.
 They generally are not free.
 In our experience with law firms that offer free consultations, you often get what you pay for.
 The one exception is consultations for overtime pay violations.
 Barry does not charge a consultation fee for consultations for overtime pay violations.

 - Fees should not deter you from obtaining a consultation.
 Barry offers reduced fee consultations on a limited basis based on a number of factors, including the nature of your legal dispute and Barry's interest in your case.
 If you believe your circumstances merit a reduced fee consultation, please don't hesitate to ask.